DStrand1/MouseTweaks/src/api/java/yalter/mousetweaks/api/README.md

 ## IMTModGuiContainer2Ex

-Extended version of the previous interface, adds an ability to override the slot clicking function.
+An extended version of the previous interface, adds an ability to override the slot clicking function, as well as an ability to set priority for the mouse scroll action to put certain items in slots.
+For example, prioritizing coal into the Fuel slot of a Furnace.

 ## @MouseTweaksIgnore